System Requirements

 JavaScript SDK

-• Node.js: 16.0 or later (for server-side usage)
+• Node.js: 18.0 or later

-• Dependencies: None (zero external dependencies)
+• Dependencies: None (zero runtime dependencies, Node built-ins only)

-• Memory: Minimal overhead (~1-3 MB)
+• Memory: Minimal overhead (~1-5 MB depending on queue size)

 Python SDK

-• Python Version: 3.8 or later
+• Python Version: 3.10 or later

 • Platform: Any Python-supported platform